With the purchase of a training pass, you will be able to select one full-day class or two half-day classes.

 Jerome is working as Senior Solution Engineer for JFrog.
 He was working over 20 years as a backend developer in industries like Telco, Gaming and Banking.
 He is a DevOps early adopter and strive to share his experience with the broadest audience.

-In this advanced training session, we’ll focus on how to adopt JFrog Xray within an organization.
-This includes: best practices for the onboarding process for different teams and projects; how to configure an initial setup to accommodate large numbers of artifacts and/or repositories; and how to configure different policies and watches for specific use cases and stages within the CI/CD lifecycle.
-We’ll further explore how to continually use the reported results of scans in order to make efficient decisions regarding the next steps, such as how to continuously check for new vulnerabilities or ensure your OSS libraries utilize the appropriate hygiene tests.
-We'll also focus on Xray’s architecture and how to effectively troubleshoot it.
+In this advanced training session, we’ll focus on how to adopt the usage of JFrog Xray within an organization.
+This includes best practices for the onboarding process for different teams and projects, how to configure different policies and watches for specific use cases and stages within the CI/CD lifecycle.
+We’ll further explore how to use the reported results of scans in order to make efficient decisions regarding the next steps (such as how to use remediation hints or comply to your license compliance policies).
+We’ll also focus on Xray architecture and its integration within the JFrog platform.
 Who should attend

 Developers, DevOps Engineers, Development Managers, DevSecOps professionals, and Application Security Engineers with some understanding and experience with JFrog Xray.